jamonholmgren/flame/README.md

 # Flame AI 🔥

-Flame AI is our CLI for interacting with OpenAI and doing codemods and codegen.
+Flame AI is a CLI for interacting with OpenAI and doing codemods and codegen.
 It includes an interactive mode and several other specialized commands.

 <img alt="Flame AI screenshot" src="https://github.com/infinitered/flame/assets/1479215/68784ba3-4526-4312-8dcc-35741ebf1a0e">